LattePandaTeam/Docs/docs/content/mu_edition/faq.md

 !!! question " Is the SIO_UART considered COM1 or COM0?"
     **:bulb:** COM1 in Windows, /dev/ttyS0 in Linux.

-!!! question " What are the 8 header pads on the bottom of the LattePanda Mu module?"
-    **:bulb:** eSPI contact, can be used to listen to the communication between CPU and SuperIO, common use is to connect the diagnostic card.

 !!! question " What is the specific function of BIOS_SEL, SPI_CS, SPI_CS2 pin on the SPI port of the Mu module?"
     **:bulb:** SPI_CS is for external BIOS chip.
 Pull BIOS_SEL high for Mu's onboard BIOS chip, low for external carrier board BIOS chip.
 You can refer the schematic of full function carrier board.